 The evening was quite remarkable, a delicious spaghetti bolognese prepared by Philippa kicked off another good English performance when England beat Denmark 2:1 in the semi-final of the Euros to set up a mouth-watering final against Italy at Wembley.

 The following morning we said goodbye to our hosts and made our way back up the M5 to the Gloucester Robinswood Hotel, just a couple of miles from the city centre.
-Though arriving early we were permitted to check in and drop our luggage off in the room, before deciding on what to do for the rest of the day.
+Though arriving early we were permitted to check-in and drop our luggage off in the room, before deciding on what to do for the rest of the day.
 After picking up a leaflet on Puzzlewood from reception, we decided this was for us.
 Puzzlewood is located in Gloucestershire’s historic Forest of Dean and is a unique and atmospheric ancient woodland that has been an inspiration to many authors and storytellers.
 It’s where Stormtroopers and Time Lords have rubbed shoulders with dragons and unicorns and been the location for several films and TV programmes, including Star Wars and Harry Potter among many others.

-On our route through the wood we were tasked with identifying 20 locations along the trail and discovering hidden coins.
+On our route through the wood, we were tasked with identifying 20 locations along the trail and discovering hidden coins.
 A fun activity designed to satisfy the whole family, though Sue did take it slightly more seriously than I did.
-We discovered all except for the Spooky Tree, there seemed to be too many of them to pick on any one in particular.
+We discovered all except for the Spooky Tree, there seemed to be too many of them to pick on anyone in particular.
 A great afternoon out.

 That evening we ate in the hotel restaurant to discover that there was at least one bus tour staying at the hotel, if not a couple.
 The room was filled with happy trippers chatting amiably between tables, greeting each other as they took their socially distanced tables.
-If it wasn’t for the presence of mask wearing waiters you wouldn’t have suspected there was a pandemic.
+If it wasn’t for the presence of mask-wearing waiters you wouldn’t have suspected there was a pandemic.

 Not long after arriving home, Charlotte appeared to collect a set of ladders that had been stored in the garage and take some ‘blown’ lettuce plants for her hens.
-Sarah and family have been spending the week in Skegness with Lee’s parents, it seems they have been having some decent weather with lots of sandy fun.
+Sarah and her family have been spending the week in Skegness with Lee’s parents, it seems they have been having some decent weather with lots of sandy fun.

 On Saturday (1oth June) Jamie and Ruth bought a friend for Maddie from the RSPCA, she is a dwarf rabbit called Wilma.
 Jim came to watch England crush Canada 70:14 at Twickenham.

-With an easing of restrictions and infections of Covid-19 on a steep upward trend, the number of games held at Wembley and the size of crowd permitted has I fear done nothing to alleviate the spread of the virus.
+With an easing of restrictions and infections of Covid-19 on a steep upward trend, the number of games held at Wembley and the size of the crowd permitted has I fear done nothing to alleviate the spread of the virus.
 Perhaps if England had won, it may have raised the spirit of the country sufficiently enough to distract it briefly from this 18 months of gloom and despondency.

 The following day before returning to Bottesford, Jamie had a morning appointment at the local hospital with his surgeon.
 Afterwards, he, Ruth, Joey and the dogs joined us for lunch and some board and card games.
 Jamie is still using his crutches but is now able to support himself and walk without them.

-There have been 5.1 million confirmed cases of corona-virus in the UK and more than 128,000 people have died, government figures show.
+There have been 5.1 million confirmed cases of coronavirus in the UK and more than 128,000 people have died, government figures show.
 Nearly 46 million people in the UK have now had their first dose of vaccine.